cabforum/code-signing/docs/CSBR.md

 #### 4.2.1.1 Requirements for Re-use of Existing Documentation for EV Code Signing Certificates

-For each EV Certificate Request, including requests to renew existing EV Certificates, the CA MUST perform all authentication and verification tasks required to ensure that the request is properly authorized by the Applicant and that the information in the EV Code Signing Certificate is still accurate and valid.
+For each EV Code Signing Certificate Request, including requests to renew existing EV Code Signing Certificates, the CA MUST perform all authentication and verification tasks required to ensure that the request is properly authorized by the Applicant and that the information in the EV Code Signing Certificate is still accurate and valid.
 This section sets forth the age limitations for the use of documentation collected by the CA for EV Code Signing Certificates.

 ##### 4.2.1.1.1 Validation For Existing EV Subscribers